 - cyber attacks, such as bullying and ‘trolling’ on social media sites

-If you have been a victim of hate crime, please report it to Peterborough Police by dialling 101 or 999 in an emergency.
-You can also email the SPP at email@example.com
+If you've been a victim of hate crime, you should report it to Peterborough Police by dialling 101 or 999 in an emergency.

-You can also report hate crime through the True Vision website www.report-it.org.uk.
+- report it through the True Vision website

 What support is available to me?

-There are lots or organisations that can support victims of hate crime.
-If you have been a victim and would like to know more, or would like support reporting the crime to the Police, get in touch with Emma Elmett, our Hate Crime Officer, by calling 01733 396432 or emailing firstname.lastname@example.org
+If you've been a victim and would like to know more, or would like support reporting the crime to the police, get in touch with us on: 01733 385000 or email: firstname.lastname@example.org

-Victim Support is an independent charity, who work towards a world where people affected by crime or traumatic events get the support they need and the respect they deserve.
-They help people feel safer and find the strength to move beyond crime.
-Their support is free, confidential and tailored to your needs.
-You can call them for free on 08 08 16 89 111.
+Victim Support is an independent charity which helps people affected by crime or traumatic events.
+It can give emotional and practical support to help you feel safer and find the strength to move on from crime.
+Support is free, confidential and tailored to your needs.
+Call on: 0808 1689 111.